django-denmark/2023.djangoday.dk/content/cfp.md

 **We'll announce a new deadline soon**

-Submit before **March 1st 2022 23:59:59 UTC+2**.
-The final program will be announced on April 1st (perhaps with a joke).
+Submit before **September 10th 2023 23:59:59 UTC+2**.
+The final program will be announced on September 1st.

 ## Bonus 🎁